ChangelogBook a demoSign up

 Models diagram

 A model defines what data to query from a source.
 Models can represent users, events, products, or any other entity.
+Data teams typically create models by writing SQL in the editor, selecting from tables or views, or re-using dbt models and BI queries from Looker or Sigma.

 Select a modeling method

 Every model requires a unique primary key to identify each row and track changes between syncs.
+In practice, a model is a reusable dataset — “all active customers,” “abandoned carts,” or “email subscribers” — that can power multiple syncs and audiences.

 Schema diagram

-Customer Studio schema setup
+See Customer Studio schema setup for configuration steps.

 Syncs